Darker Than Light

-This collection of works pays homage to the golden age of the Dutch Masters.
-This roughly spanned the 17th century, during and after the Eighty Years War (1568-1648) for Dutch independence.
+This collection of works pays homage to the golden age of the Dutch Masters, a period spanning the 17th century during and after the Eighty Years War for Dutch Independence (1568-1648).
 At this time, artists started to explore the familiar and everyday rather than religious iconography.
-The detailed portrayal of the ordinary and domesticity of life, food and nature was a constant focus.
-Upon reflection it is interesting to consider that to a large part it’s been turned on its head, our relationship to food has changed to such an extent that the familiar has become the unusual.
-Its true identity has largely been erased through the process of standardising the norm, and rejecting and wasting the “ugly, malformed and grotesque”.
-Huge amounts of fruit, vegetables and animal body parts are simply thrown away due to our modern aesthetic of how produce should look and consequently what we eat.
+The detailed portrayal of the ordinary and the domesticity of life, food and nature became a primary focus.

 In a multicultural country such as Australia, a family’s food often points to cultural heritage and place.
-In the 17th century before intensive farming, or transportation of food over large distances, communities ate what was available close by so diet depended on season, and where a person lived.
-Families often ate the animals they raised.
-Some images here are quite confronting, and quickly raise the question where did the animal come from?
-How was it treated?
-And sometimes, did it need to be killed? .
-It’s easy not to ask these awkward questions of our selves, while strolling down the supermarket isle.
+In the 17th century, prior to intensive farming, refrigeration and long-distance food transportation, communities ate what was locally available.
+Diet depended on the seasons and where a person lived.
+Families ate the animals they reared.

-The provenance of produce and animal welfare was an import consideration in the making of these photographs.
+* The provenance of produce and animal welfare was an import consideration in the making of these images